pimyn-girgis/Quine-McCluskey_Logic_Minimization/README.md

 - No operator can be at the start of the function
 - Negation can be repeated multiple times
 - The OR operator cannot be followed by another operator.
-- An or operator at the end of the function will be
+- An or operator at the end of the function will be dismissed.
-- any spaces in the function is removed i.e. "a b     c" is converted to "abc"
+- any spaces in the function is removed i.e. "a b\tc" is converted to "abc"
 - Only allowed variable names are 'a' through 'j' (maximum 10 variables)
 - User is prompted the position and value of the character where an error is discovered.
 - To make the design easier, if a term in the input is always evaluated to false, it is omitted from the expression; e.g. aa' + ab will be translated to ab.